Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Characteristic function near zero via non-Hermitian perturbation theory

 yielding a large-deviation variance

-embodying the emergence of the central limit theorem.
-One can further show that all higher cumulants decay to zero faster that $1/t$, and since the only distribution with a finite number of non-zero cumulants is the Gaussian distribution \cite{Marcinkiewicz}, the large deviation mean value (\ref{eq:meanfix2}) and variance (\ref{LDvar}) specify the entire asymptotic probability density for $t\mathrm{Re}\llambda_1\gg 1$.
-In the special case of steady-state initial conditions, $p_0(\bx)=P_\ii(\bx)$, we instead find the variance (see also \cite{lapolla_unfolding_2018})
+which embodies the emergence of the central limit theorem.
+One can further show that all higher cumulants decay to zero faster that $1/t$.
+Since the only distribution with a finite number of non-zero cumulants is the Gaussian distribution \cite{Marcinkiewicz}, the large deviation mean value (\ref{eq:meanfix2}) and variance (\ref{LDvar}) specify the entire asymptotic probability density for time-average observables along trajectories of length $t\gg 1/\mathrm{Re}\llambda_1$.